The Ultimate 1 Day in Lucca Itinerary: 2024 Guide

 2:30 PM: Pass By San Frediano Church

-The massive mosaic on the front is just impressive, and it was made way back in the 13th century, which is rare to see on churches in this Romanesque style here in Tuscany; the only other church rocking a mosaic front like this is San Miniato al Monte in Florence.
+The colossal mosaic on the front of the church is an impressive sight— it was created in the 13th century, a rarity in Romanesque Tuscany.
+The second church is San Miniato al Monte in Florence.

 There are different chapels, but the ones that really stand out are the Sant’Agostino Chapel with 16th-century frescoes by Amico Aspertini, and the Tenta family’s chapel with works by Jacopo della Quercia.